JohnDuprey/CWCAutomateDiagnostics/README.md

 - Script can be manually invoked from the Automate tab on the Host screen or in the drop down menu when selecting sessions.

 ![example](https://i.snag.gy/P21qyJ.jpg)

+## Troubleshooting
+Set Verbose = 1 in the Extension settings to log more data for on-demand diagnostics.
+This does not apply to Guest Connect events.

 ## Credit
 - CTaylor's Labtech-Powershell-Module - https://github.com/LabtechConsulting/LabTech-Powershell-Module